 - Implement and communicate a well-defined dividend policy.

-- Ensure that major transactions are resolved by shareholders and not by the board.
+- Ensure that major transactions are resolved at a shareholder’s meeting and not by the board.

 - Use existing shareholder base for disposals and spin-offs.

-- Minority shareholders should have deciding power on related party transactions.
+- Independent shareholders should have deciding power on related party transactions.

 - Allow minority shareholders to nominate independent directors.